Sam Burns Betting Profile: The Sentry - PGA TOUR

 Burns' Recent Performances

-- Over his last five appearances, Burns has one top-10 finish and four top-20 finishes.
+- Burns has earned one top-10 finish and four top-20 finishes over his last five appearances.

 - Burns has finished with a better-than-average score in three of his last five tournaments.